Jessica May

-Jessica May (born December 5, 1993) is a Brazilian and Turkish actress and model, based in Turkey.
+Jessica May Drociunas (born December 5, 1993) is a Brazilian and Turkish actress and model, based in Turkey.
 May made her acting debut with a leading role on the Turkey television series Yeni Gelin (2017–18).
 She later starred in the film Dert Bende (2019) and Katakulli (2022) film series.

 Early life

-Jessica May was born on December 5, 1993 in Paranacity, Brazil.
+Jessica May was born on December 5, 1993, in Paranacity, Brazil.
 Her mother is a teacher and her father is a farmer.
 She lived on a farm until she was 15 years old, and worked in São Paulo before beginning an acting career in Turkey.